Click the links below to learn more.

 This website is run by the nonprofit organization Community Resources Information, Inc. and provides information about both federal and state level sources of the Earned Income Tax Credit (EITC) and Child Tax Credit (CTC), as well as other tax-related issues.

 Military personnel and their families may be entitled to free tax help.
 Consult your commanding officer or the VITA program of the IRS to locate a source of help near you.

 The Federal Trade Commission is the government’s primary consumer protection agency.
 It provides helpful information on investing, credit, debt, and other personal finance issues.

 The National Consumer League is a private, nonprofit consumer advocacy group.
 The organization provides information on money issues and it operates the National Fraud Information Center at www.fraud.org.

-This educational program was created with generous support from the NASD Investor Education Foundation.
+This educational program was created with generous support from the FINRA Investor Education Foundation.

 Prepared as a service to the public through the Better Business Bureau® system.